 In order to manage our recruitment activity, the National Literacy Trust collects and processes the personal data of job applicants, volunteers and freelance consultants.
 We are committed to being transparent about our processing and use of your personal data, and details of how this relates to recruitment are below.

 In order for you to apply for a position with the charity, we need to collect a range of information about you.
 This includes:

-you have a disability that requires to us make reasonable adjustments during
+- whether you have a disability that requires to us make reasonable adjustments during the recruitment process

 This will be collected via application forms or CVs, your passport or other identity documents and interview notes or other forms of assessment.
 If you do not provide this information, we may not be able to process your application properly, or at all.